 Marchment is the nephew of long-time NHL defenseman Bryan Marchment.
 Taken by the Kings' with a late-round flier in his second year of eligibility in the 2014 NHL Draft, he has the size and awareness to be a solid two-way center.
 He is not overly-skilled in terms of scoring or playmaking ability but skates well and uses his size to force turnovers along the boards and in the forecheck.
 Marchment plays a solid game in his own end.

-Marchment is skating for the OHL's Erie Otters in an overage season in 2015-16.
-Yet to sign an entry-level deal with the Kings, he would re-enter the 2016 NHL Draft if not signed before then.
+Marchment skated for the OHL's Erie Otters in an overage season in 2015-16.
+He was not signed to an entry-level contract by the Kings, becoming an unrestricted free agent.
 Marchment will need to address his skating skills to have a shot at playing in the NHL but his willingness to do all of the hard jobs, his strength in tight spaces, and his hockey intellect suggest he can be a lower line center.